Friday, December 30, 2022

 Winter Wonderland

 It's the season when winter storms can cause chaos in the city.
-Travelling may be challenging when the road is slushy with several snow days.
+Traveling may be challenging when the road is slushy, and there are several snow days.

 I experienced the first significant snowstorm of this year on November 29, when I was stranded on the road for almost 2 hours and suffered from shivering.

-The days become shorter, and the nights become longer during winter time.
-It can be dark as early as 4 pm and very cold when the temperatures hit below freezing point.
+During winter, the days become shorter, and the nights become longer.
+It can be dark as early as 4 p.m. and very cold when the temperatures hit below freezing.

-We live in the Pacific Northwest region of Canada in British Columbia, which has the mildest temperature in the country.
+We live in the Pacific Northwest region of Canada, British Columbia, which has the mildest temperature in the country.
 It's not as harsh and frigid as Canada's central and eastern sides.
-So we're blessed with a favourable climate all year round.
+So we're blessed with a favorable climate all year round.

 Winter season is fun when we experience snow activities in mountain resorts.
 We visited Mount Seymour in North Vancouver a week before Christmas Day and enjoyed activities like toboggan and tubing.
 There's no reason to be stuck at home when we can still enjoy the snow until it lasts.